titpetric/minitpl/README.markdown

 }
 ```

 And run `composer install`.
-You can start using MiniTPL right away
+You can start using MiniTPL right away.

 ```
 <?php